kambaikariuki/programming_c_summative/README.md

 ## 📌 Project 1: Smart Traffic Control and Monitoring System (C Simulation)

 ### Overview
-This project simulates an **intelligent multi-intersection traffic control system** using the C programming language.
+This project simulates a **traffic control system** using the C programming language.
-It models traffic behavior using data structures, dynamic memory, timers, and simulated concurrency (using non-blocking time checks with `clock()` or `time()`).
+It models traffic behavior using data structures, dynamic memory, timers, and simulated concurrency.
-This project replicates embedded system behavior **without requiring physical hardware**.

 ### Key Functionalities

 1. **Traffic Signal Simulation**
-   - Two or more intersections.
+   - Two intersections.
    - Each intersection uses:
      - Red / Yellow / Green states
      - Timers for each phase